EFSCOIN/Document/technical-faq.md

 ### I keep getting a lightning bolt symbol and messages about power...

 Most Efs models have circuity to detect drops of the incoming power supply voltage below around 4.65V.
 If such a drop happens, the lightning bolt warning icon (see [here](./configuration/warning-icons.md)) will appear, and a message will be sent to the system log.
-Below this voltage, there is no guarantee the Efs will work correctly; it may result in the device locking up, or bad SD card writes, USB device failure, Ethernet dropping out, etc. We recommend a good-quality 5V power supply, 2.5A for the Efs 3B+, with a thick copper supply cable, such as [our official power supply](https://github.com/efscoin/tools-universal-power-supply/).
+Below this voltage, there is no guarantee the Efs will work correctly; it may result in the device locking up, or bad SD card writes, USB device failure, Ethernet dropping out, etc. We recommend a good-quality 5V power supply, 2.5A for the Efs 3B+, with a thick copper supply cable, such as [our official power supply](https://github.com/efscoin/tools/universal-power-supply/).
 The cable itself can be very important: often the cheaper cables use very thin copper wire, which can cause a significant voltage drop.

-### What manufacturing standards etc. does the Pi comply with?
+### What manufacturing standards etc. does the Efs comply with?

 We have put the Efs models through extensive compliance testing, for Europe, the USA, and other countries around the world.
 You can find many of the reports [here](./hardware/efscoin/conformity.md).